 Amang, the faithful friend

-behind his smile.
+Amang, the deaf-and-mute man became my most faithful friend in the family.
+He was a timid bachelor in his thirties.
+His imperfect denture, which turned yellow of smoking, appearedbehind his smile.
 Everyone knew him on the project.
 They were playing jokes on him, pulling his leg for his appearance and the strange sound-formation he had.
 Kids and young girls

 were running after him mockingly.
 I could hear him coming in the street from far away: the shuffling sound of his rubber slippers, the creak of the gate, the shuffling sound again, then he